 The most prevalent stained glass window at St. Maria Goretti is the 16-foot circular window facing the east which features St. Michael the Archangel.
 Composed of over 12,000 pieces of glass, the window portrays to all the powerful image of St. Michael, guarding and protecting the St. Maria Goretti Parish family.
 St. Michael weighs 1700 lbs...almost one ton!
 His head alone is over 2 feet tall and his outstretched hand is large enough to cradle a two-year old child.

-Below the St. Michael window on the outer wall of the Daily Chapel is the beautifully crafted Holy Spirit window, which is a part of the daily chapel where adoration takes place and the presence of the Holy Spirit is continuous.
-Morning adorers will appreciate the glorious light as the sun shines through the magnificent stained glass.
+Below the St. Michael window on the outer wall of the Holy Spirit Daily Chapel is the beautifully crafted Holy Spirit window.
+Morning visitors will appreciate the glorious light as the sun shines through the magnificent stained glass.
 The window was designed after the window at the Altar of the Chair at St. Peter's Basilica in Rome.